TheJacksonLaboratory/mvar-utility/README.md

     The Executable can be run with the following command:

     <code>
-        java -jar mvar-insert-all.jar /path/to/data batch_size="integer" use_type=true|false
+        java -jar mvar-insert-all.jar /path/to/data batch_size="integer" type=SNP,DEL,INS
     </code>

-    Both "batch_size" and "use_type" are optional, and the corresponding default values are 1000 and false.
+    Both "batch_size" and "type" are optional, and the corresponding default values are 1000 and "ALL".
+The available types are "SNP", "DEL" and "INS".
+Multiple types can be added by separating them by commas ",".

     The command above requires Java 8 to be installed and possible the following JVM parameters to be set up depending on the size of the data to insert into the database.